pergolafabio/Hikvision-Addons/hikvison-opensips/README.md

 Visit the opensips webpages, you can make rules/dialplans.... add new users...

+Thats it!!!!

+Now the FUN part, below is optional, but VERRY nice...

-Now for the integration in HA, if you want to pickup the call with the HA Compantion app, or if you use tablets with HA on it, and you want to receive calls on it...
+For the integration in HA, if you want to pickup the call with the HA Compantion app, or if you use tablets with HA on it, and you want to receive calls on it...
 First of all, install the Asterisk-Addon : https://github.com/TECH7Fox/asterisk-hass-addons Be carefull, Opensips runs on 5060 , Asterisk also runs on 5060, make sure you change it!!!!!
 See example below: